Skip to content

 • $4.7M

-Average industry cost of a data breach.
-Most boards cannot quantify their own exposure.
+Average industry cost of a data breach (IBM).
+Most boards still cannot quantify their own exposure.

 IBM 2024